From sharing bathrooms to tipping hosts, we explain correct Airbnb etiquette so you can be a great guest

 Throughout our trip around the world, we plan to use vacation rental site Airbnb for a large portion of our accommodation.
-Peter has been a host for nearly three years and has developed a keen sense of what constitutes good Airbnb etiquette.
-Here, he shares 10 essential tips so you can be a great guest.
+I have been a host for nearly three years and have developed a keen sense of what constitutes good Airbnb etiquette.
+Here, I share 10 essential tips so you can be a great guest.

 1. Read the entire listing – and use the calendar!

 Hosts enjoy helping guests find restaurants or activities that suit their tastes.
 We want you to have a great time in our city and of course we want you to revisit!
 What we hate is when users message us asking ‘is your place available?’ or ‘is there public transport?’ or ‘how far is the station?’ or anything that can be answered by a passing glance at the listing description.

 We have spent time and effort putting together our descriptions and the calendar is right there so these types of questions can be time wasting and frustrating.
 If you need information that isn’t in the description, absolutely message the host but please read the listing first.

 2. Introductory messages: to do or not to do?

 If you have a complete profile and a good review or two, there is no need to send an introductory message before you book unless the host explicitly requests one in the listing description.

 If you really feel awkward about staying at someone’s place without exchanging pleasantries first, then that’s fine but don’t feel you have to do it as par for the course.
 Instead, place a booking request and add an introductory note to that.
 This will suffice for most hosts.

 Yes, I know the Airbnb fee is a pain.
 It’s pretty hefty (for both you and me) and we’d both be richer if we did a cash-in-hand kind of deal, but please don’t ask for this.
 The Airbnb fee is there to protect guests and hosts in terms of both monetary insurance and personal safety.
 Let’s just stick to the rules on this, okay?